Progress Report for The Dixie

 Karilyn S. Metcalf, President, Dixie Sternwheeler, Inc.

-Fireworks Cruise Tickets on sale Fri., June 30th at 9a.m. at the Lake View Pizza King window by the boat dock.
+Fireworks Cruise Tickets on sale Fri., at 9a.m. at the Lake View Pizza King window by the boat dock.
 First come, first served.
-No phone orders accepted.
+No phone orders accepted. $10 each

-(additional 1pm & 2:30pm cruises) Artisan Fair, Car and Boat Show, Food Vendors and more uptwon 10 until 4.
+Artisan Fair, Car and Boat Show, Food Vendors, and more uptown 10 until 4:00.